handegursoy/greentrace-ai/frontend/README.md

 *(Important: Ensure `frontend/app/lib/` is actively tracked in Git.
 The root Python `.gitignore` must use `/lib/` and not `/lib/*` to prevent ignoring these critical Javascript modules).*

 ---
-*Built with precision for the Surge 2.0 Hackathon.*